Drastically improve employee relations in 15-mins a week

 • Counsel a manager whose team’s performance is lagging.

-• Resolve conflicts between employees.
+• Resolve conflicts between disgruntled employees.

 • Determine and carry out any necessary disciplinary actions or termination of employment.